 Across a small bridge, in a garden you will find a water mill with a thatched roof where you can hear the sound of the wheel turning.
 This water mill was used from the latter half of the Meiji era until around 1955.
-It was revived as a symbol that connects people, water, and greenery to convey the history of water mills in Musashino.
+The waterwheel museum was revived to convey the history of the waterwheel in Musashino, using the waterwheel as a symbol to connect "people," "water," and "greenery."
 A small exhibition gallery displays agricultural tools and panels introducing the history of water mills.

 There are thresholds at various locations including the bridge at the entrance to the site as well as the entrance to the gallery.
 The site can be toured in a wheelchair with assistance

 TEL 042-482-7636

 ¥ Free

 9:30 - 17:00 (16:00 November-March)

 Mondays

-Takahata-san Kongoji Temple (Takahata Fudoson)
+Takahata-san Kongoji Temple

+(Takahata Fudoson)

 About

 Takahata-san Kongoji Temple, a special head temple of the Chizan sect of Shingon Buddhism, known as Takahata Fudoson, is one of the Kanto region's three great temples devoted to Fudo Myoo (Acala).
 There are more than 20 spectacular temple structures in the area, including the Fudo-do hall, Nio-mon gate, Goju-no-to pagoda, and Dainichi-do hall.
 The overwhelming spectacle of the Goma fire rituals held several times daily is something to see.
 Many fans of the Shinsengumi, a special group formed to support the shogunate in the late 18th century, come to visit due to the temple's relationship with the vice commander of the group, Hijikata Toshizo.